NithishAthilingam/React-NodeJS-API-Webpage/README.md

-Front End React Webpage Created from JavaScript Mastery's Template
+Front End React Webpage using a random names api and random dogs api as data placeholder.